Algebraic Laws for True Concurrency: Extensions

 From the definition of rooted branching hp-bisimulation $\approx_{rbhp}$ (see Definition \ref{RBHHPB}), we know that rooted branching hp-bisimulation $\approx_{rbhp}$ is defined on the weakly posetal product $(C_1,f,C_2),f:\hat{C_1}\rightarrow \hat{C_2}\textrm{ isomorphism}$.
 Two process terms $s$ related to $C_1$ and $t$ related to $C_2$, and $f:\hat{C_1}\rightarrow \hat{C_2}\textrm{ isomorphism}$.
 Initially, $(C_1,f,C_2)=(\emptyset,\emptyset,\emptyset)$, and $(\emptyset,\emptyset,\emptyset)\in\approx_{rbhp}$.
 When $s\xrightarrow{e}s'$ ($C_1\xrightarrow{e}C_1'$), there will be $t\xRightarrow{e}t'$ ($C_2\xRightarrow{e}C_2'$), and we define $f'=f[e\mapsto e]$.
 Then, if $(C_1,f,C_2)\in\approx_{rbhp}$, then $(C_1',f',C_2')\in\approx_{rbhp}$.

-Similarly to the proof of soundness of $APTC_{\tau}$ with guarded linear recursion and the shadow constant modulo rooted branching pomset bisimulation equivalence (2), we can prove that each axiom in Table \ref{AxiomsForShadow} is sound modulo rooted branching hp-bisimulation equivalence, we just need additionally to check the above conditions on rooted branching hp-bisimulation, we omit them. \end{proof}
+Similarly to the proof of soundness of $APTC_{\tau}$ with guarded linear recursion and the state operator modulo rooted branching pomset bisimulation equivalence (2), we can prove that each axiom in Table \ref{AxiomsForState} is sound modulo rooted branching hp-bisimulation equivalence, we just need additionally to check the above conditions on rooted branching hp-bisimulation, we omit them. \end{proof}